LinusBorg/portal-vue/docs/api/portal.md

 </div>
 ```

-<p class="warning">When togling between enabled/disabled state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.</p>
+<p class="warning">When toggling between enabled/disabled state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.</p>

 ### `name`